The beginning of the Wild West

 Within the first month of traveling to Texas, we took a day trip to the Fort Worth Stockyards to see the famous cattle drive.
 Tony and I had visited the Stockyards before but were thrilled to let our girls experience this fun event.
 To be honest, we were most excited to see how Kylie (our animal lover) would react when she saw the longhorns walk right in front of her.

-The history of the Stockyards
+The History of the Stockyards

 After the railroad came, Fort Worth became a primary shipping location for cattle.
 For that reason, the city built the Union Stockyards.
 However, the city didn’t have funds to buy enough cattle, and the Union Stockyards were later sold.
 Soon after they sold, the Stockyards started losing business with the decline of the railroad.